-The art of “antiquing” wood is performed with steel brushes, where you remove the soft wood from the wood and leave the hard wood intact.
+The art of “antiquing” wood is performed with steel brushes, where the soft wood is removed while leaving the hard wood intact.
 Soft wood is your summer wood and hard wood is winter wood.
 Picture a tree.
-It’s grain is warm and soft in the summer but cold and harder during winter.
+Its grain is warm and soft in the summer but cold and hard during winter.

 Antiquing wood steel brush head

 This product is sold in our web store and it attaches to a 1/2″ drill chuck so you can run it in a drill.
-We also offer air tools in our web shop for doing this work, though sometimes a small head attached to your own drill makes the work easier when the job is small and fairly quick.
+We also offer air tools on our web shop for doing this type of work, though sometimes a small head attached to your own drill makes the work easier when the job is small and fairly quick.

 Antiquing wood look

 As you can see, steel brushes make linear lines in the wood so the wood looks old.
-The longer the tool is used over the wood the deeper the grooves.
+The longer the tool is used over the wood the deeper the grooves become.
 After using steel brushes a clean-up process with flap wheel abrasives brushes is recommended.

 Clean up Antiquing wood.

 The same head that you use for steel brushes can also take an attachment for clean up brushes, as seen in this picture.

 Flap wheels with brushes and abrasives in a P150 will do a great job getting the wood smooth again.
 After the antiquing process is complete, the wood is now ready for stain color or sealer.